uviclibraries/genai-research-tools-adv/4-local-sentiment-analysis.md

 ## Install GPT4All (if you haven't already)
 - If you haven't already, please install [GPT4All on your laptop](1-local-genai-intro.html){:target="_blank"} and then come back to this web page.

-> NOTE: If you are on a UVic-managed computer you will need to ask your local IT staff member to install this software and Python on your laptop for you.
-If you're not sure who to ask to install the software, please email the UVic Computer Helpdesk for assistance: [helpdesk@uvic.ca](mailto:helpdesk@uvic.ca).
+> NOTE: If you are a UVic employee, you will need to use a personal computer for this activity.

 ## Manual GPT4All Sentiment Analysis Test
 1. Before we can start testing, we need to tell GPT4All that we want to use the _Llama 3 Instruct_ model: